-Samuel rebukes King Saul for disobeying God's commands in destroying every single Amalekite and only spared the king and their sheep and cattle.
+Samuel rebukes King Saul for disobeying God's commands in destroying every single Amalekite (he only spared the king and their sheep and cattle).
 Saul sincerely repents, but Samuel tells him that God won't accept it and He has rejected him as king of Israel.
 (Depending on the interpreter, the reason for the lack of forgiveness varies.)

 In the Family Guy episode "Movin' Out (Brian's Song)", Brian wants to apologize to Jillian when Stewie revealed that he was paying half of the rent of the apartment, which prompts Brian to admit that he never wanted to move in with Jillian at all.
 She still rejects his apology and remains broken-hearted.

 An episode of VeggieTales has Larry's actions accidentally leave the cast stranded on an island.
 Larry tries to apologize, but the others aren't willing to accept it.
 Then we all learn a lesson about forgiveness.